MilotaiEduard/Bound_In_Torture/README.md

 - **GitHub Pages** for hosting

 ## 📖 About the Game
-"Game Bound In Torture" is a **2D platformer puzzle** with a dark, immersive atmosphere.
+"Bound In Torture" is a **2D platformer puzzle** with a dark, immersive atmosphere.
 Players must navigate through various chambers, uncovering clues and solving puzzles to progress through the story.

 ## 🚀 How to Play
 1. Use **Arrow Keys** to move.